 Enclosed is a copy of Erda Acres Consumer Confidence Report.
-It contains the water quality information for our water system for the calendar year 2016 or the most recent sample data.
+It contains the water quality information for our water system for the calendar year 2018 or the most recent sample data.

-We have delivered this report to our customers by:
+We have delivered this report to our shareholders by:

-Post notices of the availability of the report on our water bill and sending a copy to those that request a copy and allowing inspection of the report at the water system office.
+Posting notices of the availability of the report on our shareholders water bill and sending a copy to those that request a copy, and posting a copy of the report on the Erda Acres Water website.